The preservation and remembrance of Amache is truly a collaborative effort, with many groups engaged in different types of activities.

 The Amache Preservation Society is based in Granada, CO.
 Headed by Granada High School Principal John Hopper, APS maintains the site, coordinates the onsite preservation efforts, and involves Granada High School students in educating the public about Amache and WWII Internment Camps more broadly.
 Their mailing list includes people who are interested in what is happening at the site of Amache, in the town of Granada, and with the students from Granada High School.
 Their most recent newsletter is available below.

-Denver University Amache Research Project
+University of Denver’s Amache Research Project

 Amache Historical Society II